leadr-msu/wordpress/README.md

 ![](images/nav-settings-reading.png?raw=true)

 Change the setting for "Front page displays" from "Your latest posts" to "A static page (select below)" and then choose one's desired homepage from the dropdown list for "Front page."
-Then click "Save Changes" at the bottom of this settings page.
+Then click the "Save Changes" button at the bottom of the page.

 ![](images/settings-reading.png?raw=true)